Parametrized topological complexity of collision-free motion planning in the plane: Obstacle-avoiding collision-free motion in even dimensions

 Let $E= \Conf(\R^d,m+n)$ and $B=\Conf(\R^d,m)$, so that the Fadell-Neuwirth bundle is $p\colon E \to B$.
 The fiber of this bundle is $X=\Conf(\R^d\smallsetminus\sO_m,n)$, where $\sO_m$ is a set of $m$ distinct points (representing the obstacles).
 Each of the spaces $E$, $B$, $X$, and $E\times_BE$ has the homotopy type of a finite CW-complex of known dimension.
 For the configuration spaces $B$, $E$, and $X$, see \cite{FH}.
 For $E\times_BE$, this can be shown using various forms of Morse theory, cf. \cite{Adi,GM}.
 The dimensions of these CW-complexes are

 Furthermore, each of the spaces $E$, $B$, $X$, and $E\times_BE$ is $(d-2)$-connected, as each is obtained removing codimension $d$ subspaces from a Euclidean space.

-\begin{remark} If $m=1$, the base space $B=\Conf(\R^d,m)=\R^d$ of the Fadell-Neuwirth bundle is contractiible, and the bundle is trivial.
-The parameterized topological complexity of this trivial bundle is equal to the (standard) topological complexity of the fiber $X=\Conf(\R^d\smallsetminus\sO_1,n)$, see \cite[Ex.~4.2]{CFW}, and Theorem \ref{thm:main} is a restatement of results of \cite{FG} in this instance. \end{remark}
+\begin{remark} If $m=1$, the base space $B=\Conf(\R^d,m)=\R^d$ of the Fadell-Neuwirth bundle is contractible, and the bundle is trivial.
+The parametrized topological complexity of this trivial bundle is equal to the (standard) topological complexity of the fiber $X=\Conf(\R^d\smallsetminus\sO_1,n)$, see \cite[Ex.~4.2]{CFW}, and Theorem \ref{thm:main} is a restatement of results of \cite{FG} in this instance, since $X$ is homotopy equivalent to $\Conf(\R^d,n+1)$. \end{remark}

 We subsequently assume that $m\ge 2$.
 We first show that

 By Proposition \ref{prop:cup}, this is a consequence of the following.

 \begin{prop} For $d\ge 2$ even, $E=\Conf(\R^d,m+n)$ and $B=\Conf(\R^d,m)$, the ideal